 Thank you’s are easy but not readily thought about.
 They come from a place of deep gratitude.

-We need to take ourselves outside of the situation and observe what took place.
+We need to take ourselves outside of the situation and observe what happened.
 “Did this one person go out of their way to help another person?”, “Did they offer up their time in a generous way”?

 The delivery method is not as important as the act itself.